15 Feb Top Marketing Channels for Finding eCommerce and New App Customers

 Building traffic that will bring you customers are hard.
 Many companies who learn how to find traffic, fail to maximize it.

-If you were to become a successful ecommerce company, always think of your marketing as a funnel.
+If you were to become a successful ecommerce and app company, always think of your marketing as a funnel.
 Your funnel will be organized around these 3 key areas:

 – Finding more qualified customers and convincing them to come to your website